Disclosure

 • Provide information on financing

-You should choose which type of service you want from a licensee and sign an appropriate brokerage service agreement.
-If you do not sign an agreement, by law the licensee working with you is a transaction broker.
+You should choose which type of service you want from a licensee and sign a brokerage service agreement.
+If you do not sign an agreement, by law the licensee working with you is a transaction facilitator.
+A written agreement is required by law prior to a licensee listing a property on your behalf or submitting an offer on your behalf for compensation.

-The licensee's broker is required by law to have on file an office policy describing the company's brokerage services.
+The licensee's broker is required by law to have on-file an agency disclosure office policy describing the company's brokerage services and general information on how the company and licensee are compensated for the brokerage services.
+That agency disclosure office policy is required, in addition to this form, to be provided to you prior to the licensee providing you any brokerage services.
 You should feel free to ask any questions you have.